-Since its construction in 1972, Lake Linganore has been losing storage capacity due to sedimentation.
+Since its construction in 1972, Lake Linganore has been losing water storage volume due to sedimentation.
 The upper reaches of the Lake (above Boyers Mill Road) are especially susceptible to sediment infill, losing approximately 65 percent of the water volume.
-This sediment accumulation has led to a loss in water storage capacity needed by the City of Frederick and Frederick County, and has severely restricted or eliminated access to the Lake for some homeowners in the area.
+This sediment accumulation has led to a loss in source water storage capacity needed by the City of Frederick’s water supply system and has severely impacted recreational use of this part of the lake.

 In 2014, Frederick County, the City of Frederick and the Lake Linganore Association (LLA) reached an agreement to remove sediment to improve water capacity and restore access.
 Sediment will be dredged from the lake in the area of the lake upstream of Boyers Mill Road.